 Lightning bursts create electromagnetic waves that circle around Earth creating a low frequency wave called Schumann resonance.
 These have now been detected in space and can be used to study our atmosphere.

 This time-lapse video features images by Ron Garan and Mike Fossum from the space station and music from Peter Gabriel.

 NASA's DC-8 airborne science laboratory has returned to the United States after completing its 2011 Operation IceBridge campaign over Antarctica.

-The Advanced Technology Microwave Sounder on board NASA's newest Earth-observing satellite, NPP, acquired its first low-atmosphere moisture measurements on November 8, 2011.
+The Visible Infrared Imager Radiometer Suite (VIIRS) onboard NASA's newest Earth-observing satellite, NPP, acquired its first measurements on Nov.
+21, 2011.